Western Collegiate Lacrosse League: Former members

+The Claremont Colleges team is referred to as the Cougars because the team is independent from any individual college, and instead represents the entirety of the Claremont College Consortium.

 Conference championship

 Division I

 When the conference was formed in 1980, it was determined that the top team of the Northern Division would play the top team of the Southern Division at the end of the season to determine the conference champion.
 This changed in 1985 when the conference championship was turned into a four team tournament among the top two teams in each division.
 The 2005 season introduced two new divisions to the WCLL, the Central Division and the Los Angeles Division, each of whom would send their top two teams to tournament.
 After many teams left in 2009, the conference dissolved all of its divisions and changed the tournament to be among the conference's top four teams.
 In 2019, the conference reintroduced its North Division and South Division, the champions of which would receive a bye round in a six-team tournament.